This delicious passion fruit curd is incredibly luxurious - probably the best thing to ever be spread on a biscuit! - and easy to make. Try it soon!

 You don’t need a ton of equipment to make curd, but each piece you do need is important.
 Here’s the rundown:

 Mini Food Processor

 I run the passion fruit pulp through my Mini Food Processor before getting started.

 This breaks things up, loosening the seeds.
 You don’t want to actually *chop* the seeds, though - so take it easy!

 Personally, I prefer using a heavy bottomed pot, but a double boiler is the traditional way to do this... more on that in a bit!

 Yes, wire whisks are great in general... but they can react with the acid in your passion fruit curd, and make it taste metallic.

-I like to avoid that whole thing, and just use a silicone whisk.
+Stainless steel can be a decent option, but I like to avoid that whole thing, and just use a silicone whisk.